 Evolving consumer behavior and rising market volatility have underscored the opportunity to sense and react in near real-time to changes in the demand and supply network.

 The principles of demand sensing discussed in this post and those that follow apply across industries and more directly to any company participating in a supply network, including retailers, manufacturers, suppliers, or carriers.

 From an infrastructure perspective, demand sensing platforms must scale to process the high volumes of data associated with hundreds of thousands of item and location combinations every day.
 The sheer volume, frequency and compressed processing windows require increased process automation along with the application of advanced mathematics to ensure that the resulting demand signal used to drive the execution environment is accurate and consistent.

 Of course significantly increasing demand accuracy is only half of the equation.
 To gain the potential network benefits, the platform must support both a seamless environment between planning and execution as well as the ability to replenish the high frequency demand signals with optimized execution.

 I’ll discuss these points further in future posts.
-If you’re impatient though, I suggest you read the new white paper, What is Demand Sensing?
-Much More than a Demand Management Revolution.
+If you’re impatient though, I suggest you read the white paper on Demand Sensing in the Supply Chain.